 I also noticed I didn’t feel as stressed in situations that would previously have stressed me out.
 Showing that sugar keeps you hyped up, wired and on edge.
 And, you don’t even know it’s happening when you know no different.
 What a revelation!

-Just look at most of the so called savory items in your kitchen cupboards and you will see exactly what I mean.
-Sauces, pickles, gravy powder, stock cubes, potato chips, and most convenience foods ALL contain sugar in some form, which will be more than likely disguised under a different term or chemical name that you won’t recognise.
+Just look at most of the so called savoury items in your kitchen cupboards and you will see exactly what I mean.
+Sauces, pickles, gravy powder, stock cubes, potato chips and most convenience foods ALL contain sugar in some form.
+They will be more than likely disguised under a different term or chemical name that you won’t recognise.